1231301695/TT4L_G6_Requirements_Project/SRS.md

 ## **3.1 Apportioning of Requirements** {#3.1-apportioning-of-requirements}

-This section outlines the allocation of system requirements to specific modules within the University Portal System.
+This section outlines the allocation of system requirements to specific modules within the EduAxis.
 Each module is structured to support user-specific functionality for students, parents, lecturers, and administrators, ensuring efficient and secure operations.

 ### **3.1.1 Student Module** {#3.1.1-student-module}